 With its rich history, beautiful surroundings and friendly faces, Tulsa is a great place to call home.
 Community spirit runs deep here and our residents take pride in taking care of their own.
 At THD, we’re impacting positive change through our constant pursuit of a healthier Tulsa.

-Since its establishment in 1950, the Tulsa Health Department serves as the primary public health agency to more than 600,000 Tulsa County residents, including 13 municipalities and four unincorporated areas.
+Since its establishment in 1950, the Tulsa Health Department has served as the primary public health agency to more than 675,000 Tulsa County residents, including 13 municipalities and four unincorporated areas.
 The agency is one of two autonomous local health departments in Oklahoma, with statutory public health jurisdiction throughout Tulsa County and the City of Tulsa.
-THD’s mission is to improve the health and well-being of all Tulsa County residents, in order to make Tulsa County the healthiest county in the country.
+THD’s mission is to protect and support Tulsa County communities in pursuit of their health goals, in order to help people meet their health goals.
 THD was among the first health departments in the U.S. to receive national accreditation through the Public Health Accreditation Board.

 Vision